P0106 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 So, you have a Check Engine light.
 You’ve connected your OBD II code reader to your car, and it’s showing a P0106 code.

-Wow, what a mouthful.
+Wow, what a substantial utterance.

 Although all these words might look overwhelming, it’s referring to a simple (but serious) problem.
 You’ll need to fix it immediately, as with anything that causes the Check Engine light to come on.